HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 <message></message>
 ```

 Error-based feedback indicates successful DTD loading.
-If we get a different error or no error at all we know the file exists.
+If we get a different error than "No such file or directory" or no error at all we know the file exists.

 ### Exploitation Using fonts.dtd